on this page

 And then there is fun time - the "paperhat hours", as the poet Dannie Abse called them.
 Sometimes I go to the cinema, the theatre or the opera.
 Often I spend happy time seeing friends and family.
 Many of my friends are also writers and sometimes we meet in cafes and do a bit of writing together — that's really combining paperhat hours and work hours, so it's like working in a paper hat.

 I do actually go to galleries and museums.
 I like to travel, especially by train in Europe, and hunt for fossils.
-I like to swim in the sea (if it's warm enough – so not in England!) and see my daughters, Small B who is amidwife and Big B who is an evolutionary biologist in Oxford.
+I like to swim in the sea (if it's warm enough – so not in England!) and see my daughters, Small B who is amidwife and Big B who is an evolutionary biologist in Berlin.
 I spend a lot of time with my grand-daughter, Micro B. I used to play the saxophone, and think I should do that again.

 Do you want to find out how I live and work now, or how I came to be a writer?